raravi/amithraravi2.com/_pages/05-terms.md

 ### Cookies and Web Beacons

-When you visit this site <convenience> cookies are stored on your computer, not by my site but third-party advertisers.
+When you visit this site <convenience> cookies are stored on your computer, not by my site but by third-party advertisers.

 Third-party advertisers may place and read cookies on your browser and/or use web beacons to collect information.
 This site has no access or control over these cookies.
 You should review the respective privacy policies on any and all third-party ad servers for more information regarding their practices and how to opt-out.